X7kjhfvjkdf/SaltyTea/README.md

 # SaltyTea
 A short interactive book in Russian
+When creating I used [inky][inky].
+It was a great experience.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a